nbrown725/SillyTavern-Character-Creator/readme.md

 ## Overview

-A [SillyTavern](https://docs.sillytavern.app/) extension that helps you create character cards based on the your ST data with LLMs using [connection profiles](https://docs.sillytavern.app/usage/core-concepts/connection-profiles/).
+A [SillyTavern](https://docs.sillytavern.app/) extension that helps you create character cards based on your ST data with LLMs using [connection profiles](https://docs.sillytavern.app/usage/core-concepts/connection-profiles/).

 ![popup](images/popup.png)